 During the Lease Term, Tenant shall at all times, at its own expense, and subject to reasonable wear and tear, repair and maintain the Facility Premises in accordance with the Facility Standard of Care, including undertaking all necessary Capital Repairs.

-For all advance sale paid tickets for Facility Events (other than Landlord Events), Tenant shall be responsible for collecting a ticket surcharge for each ticket sold by or on behalf of Tenant.
-For all advance sale paid tickets for Landlord Events, Landlord shall be responsible for collecting a ticket surcharge for each ticket sold by or on behalf of Landlord.
+For all paid tickets for Facility Events (other than Landlord Events), Tenant shall be responsible for collecting a ticket surcharge for each ticket sold by or on behalf of Tenant.
+For all paid tickets for Landlord Events, Landlord shall be responsible for collecting a ticket surcharge for each ticket sold by or on behalf of Landlord.
 The initial amount of the ticket surcharge shall be equal to the ticket surcharge charged for concerts at Jacksonville Veterans Memorial Arena, as established by City Council, but no higher than an initial rate of $3.00.
 All surcharges collected pursuant to this Section 12(b) (the “Ticket Surcharges”) shall be deposited and used in accordance with Section 12 hereof.
 Landlord may increase the Ticket Surcharges every year, by an amount not to exceed the lesser of (A) 4%, or (B) the increase in CPI for the 12-month period ended September 30 of the previous year times one-half of the maximum amount of the Ticket Surcharges in the preceding year.

 On or before April 30th and October 31st of each calendar year during the Lease Term, Landlord and Tenant shall deposit all of the Ticket Surcharges collected by such party during the six (6) month period ending March 31 and September 30, respectively, into a dedicated account held by Landlord and in Landlord’ name (the “Facility Capital Fund”) to be applied to pay the costs of Capital Projects in accordance with the approved Capital Plan.
 Tenant agrees that all funds on deposit in the Facility Capital Fund shall be the property of Landlord and shall be used to pay the costs of Capital Projects as set forth in this Section 12.
 If funds on deposit in the Facility Capital Fund are insufficient to pay the costs of Capital Projects, Tenant shall be responsible for all excess costs.
 Landlord shall have the right at Tenant’s designated offices to audit all of Tenant’s books and records pertaining to the Facility Capital Fund and/or Ticket Surcharges.
 Landlord shall notify Tenant of Landlord’s intent to audit at least thirty (30) days prior to the designated audit date.
 If such audit shall disclose any error in the deposits in the Facility Capital Fund or the determination of the Ticket Surcharges, Landlord shall provide Tenant with a copy of the audit, and an appropriate adjustment shall be made forthwith.
 Landlord shall assume the cost of any audit unless Landlord shall discover an errors of more than two percent (2%) of the amount calculated by Tenant as Ticket Surcharges or deposited in the Facility Capital Fund, in which case Tenant shall pay the cost of such audit.